cursorless-dev/cursorless/docs/user/localCommandHIstory.md

   "cursorless.commandHistory": true
 ```

-There is a voice command `"cursorless show stats"` to show you some basic statistics based on your usage.
-These statistics will become more sophisticated in the future.

 The logged commands can be found in your user directory, under `.cursorless/commandHistory`.
 You can delete this directory at any time to clear your history.
 Please don't delete the parent `.cursorless` directory, as this contains other files for use by Cursorless.